rainlanguage/dotrain/docs/variables/stringtouint8array.md

 # Variable stringToUint8Array

-Converts a string to uint8array
+Converts a string to uint8array using TextEncoder

 <b>Signature:</b>